JesusG2022/Project-1-cst-438-react-native/README.md

 How was the challenge addressed?

 ● After discussing with my teammates who ran into similar issues, and bringing it up to Dr.
-C, who saw other groups with similar experiences, due to this taking a large amount of time with no seeming progress toward success, I decided to leave it alone and focus on other issues.
+C, who saw other groups with similar experiences, due to this, taking a large amount of time with no seeming progress toward success, I decided to leave it alone and focus on other issues.

 Favorite / most interesting part of this project

-● I really enjoyed brainstorming with my team and having our user stories develop during this process.
-I also really enjoyed when each member would have a big breakthrough with a new feature, that brought us closer to a finalized product.
-It was also interesting to look over their code and see the approaches they took for certain functionalities, such as the word of the day, or random word functions.
+● I really enjoyed brainstorming with my team and having our user stories developed during this process.
+I also really enjoyed it when each member would have a big breakthrough with a new feature, which brought us closer to a finalized product.
+It was also interesting to look over their code and see the approaches they took for certain functionalities, such as the word of the day or random word functions.

 If you could do it over, what would you change?